mckinlde/T480/README.md

 # OpenCore Triple-Boot Setup on Lenovo T480

-This document tracks all configuration steps taken to set up a triple-boot system (Windows 11 + NixOS + macOS Monterey) on a Lenovo T480 using OpenCore.
+This document tracks all configuration steps taken to set up a triple-boot system (Windows 11 + NixOS + macOS Monterey or Sequoia) on a Lenovo T480 using OpenCore.

 ---